 When selecting a space for this lush interior foliage plant, it is best to select a spot that provides moderate natural light.
 Schefflera with its dense foliage needs a significant amount of light to support and maintain all of those leaves.

 High light is an option for this plant as well.
-Be advised that in high light this plant will increase it's water and nutrient usage, and growth will speed up significantly.
-Attention to periodic pruning will be a necessity in high lighting, and replenishment of nutrient will also be needed to avoid creating a chlorotic plant.
+Be advised that in high light this plant will increase its water and nutrient usage, and growth will speed up significantly.
+Attention to periodic pruning will be a necessity in high lighting, and replenishment of nutrients will also be needed to avoid creating a chlorotic plant.

 Consistent artificial light is less desirable for Schefflera, since considerably less benefit is delivered to the plant from light sources such as fluorescents.
-There is often a significant sluffing off of foliage in such situations and the plant can be left with a leggy looking appearance, often desperately reaching for its light source.
+There is often a significant sloughing off of foliage in such situations and the plant can be left with a leggy-looking appearance, often desperately reaching for its light source.
 Though this lighting environment is not ideal it can still work, but expect reaction for some time until the plant stabilizes.

-Low light is the is the least desirable situation for Schefflera.
-In Low light these plants have been known to completely defoliate and ultimately die.
+Low light is the least desirable situation for Schefflera.
+In low light, these plants have been known to completely defoliate and ultimately die.
 An Umbrella tree that begins losing healthy green leaves in mass is most likely signaling that it is not receiving enough light.

-Watering Scheff is a simple task if you have been mindful in selecting a space for your plant with good lighting conditions.
+Watering Schefflera is a simple task if you have been mindful in selecting a space for your plant with good lighting conditions.

-In an ideal moderate natural lighting environment, about once a week, your plant will need enough water to moisten the soil through, without excessive water left in the liner.
-Watering in this manner should allow for the soil to dry out completely in a weeks time before water is reapplied.
+In an ideal moderate natural lighting environment, about once a week, your plant will need enough water to moisten the soil, without excessive water left in the liner.
+Watering in this manner should allow for the soil to dry out completely in a week's time before water is reapplied.
 If the soil is still wet or considerably moist then wait for it to dry out further before watering again.
-Keeping the soil too moist for too long can cause over watering damage which shows up in Scheff most often as yellow and green mosaic looking leaves that are still well attached.
+Keeping the soil too moist for too long can cause overwatering damage which shows up in Schefflera most often as yellow and green mosaic-looking leaves that are still well attached.

-In lower light conditions, or artificial light conditions, the amount of water should be minimal enough to provide some moisture through the soil.
-It may also be necessary in such conditions to space watering's out two weeks or more depending, making sure that the soil is allowed to dry out thoroughly between watering's.
+In lower light conditions or artificial light conditions, the amount of water should be minimal enough to provide some moisture through the soil.
+It may also be necessary for such conditions to space watering's out two weeks or more depending, making sure that the soil is allowed to dry out thoroughly between waterings.

-Schefflera should be checked periodically for sign and symptoms of Scale.
-Treatment can be challenging since schefflera has such dense foliage, it is best to remove as many of the pests as possible by hand wiping.
-Using a lightly diluted solution of dish soap (1/4 tsp soap to 12 oz water) to both clean, help kill, and coat the leaves of Shefflera is recommended.
-If the infestation is localized cutting away severely infested areas can be helpful in extinguishing the problem.
-In sever situations the best choice may be to find systemic pesticide for treating the infestation.
+Schefflera should be checked periodically for signs and symptoms of Scale.
+Treatment can be challenging since Schefflera has such dense foliage.
+It is best to remove as many of the pests as possible by hand wiping.
+Using a lightly diluted solution of dish soap (1/4 tsp soap to 12 oz water) to both clean, help kill, and coat the leaves of Schefflera is recommended.
+If the infestation is localized, cutting away severely infested areas can be helpful in extinguishing the problem.
+In severe situations, the best choice may be to find systemic pesticide for treating the infestation.